Alignment and matching tests for high-dimensional tensor signals via tensor contraction: Entrywise law when d=3

 since \(\omega\in(1/2-\delta,1/2)\) and $\delta>0$ is sufficiently small, then \(2\omega-1/2\in(1/2-2\delta,1/2)\), combining \eqref{Eq of W12 approximation 1} and \eqref{Eq of W12 approximation 2}, we have

 and we can derive the same result for \(\mathbb{E}\left[Q_{i\cdot}^{13}\boldsymbol{c}\right]\), it concludes that

-Finally, by Lemma \ref{Thm of Entrywise almost surly convergence}, i.e. \(|(Q_{ii}^{11})^{\circ}|\prec\eta_0^{-5}N^{-\omega}\), and
+Finally, by Lemma \ref{Thm of Entrywise almost sure convergence}, i.e. \(|(Q_{ii}^{11})^{\circ}|\prec\eta_0^{-5}N^{-\omega}\), and

-the proof of above equation is postponed to \eqref{Eq of solve W} for the simplicity of presentation, we can conclude Theorem \ref{Thm of entrywise law d=3} for $Q_{il}^{11}$.
-For other cases, since the proof arguments are the same, we omit them to save space. \end{proof}
+the proof of the above equation is deferred to \eqref{Eq of solve W} for clarity, we can conclude Theorem \ref{Thm of entrywise law d=3} for $Q_{il}^{11}$.
+For other cases, since the proof arguments are the same, the details are omitted for brevity. \end{proof}